 Where to Get Started

-If you’ve been reading this article with your child in mind, there’s no better starting point for their coding education than BYJU’S FutureSchool.
-We offer courses in coding, math, and music, with more on the way.
-Your child will have a live one-on-one session with a highly trained instructor when learning to code.
-They will work their way up from instructing their computer to say “hello” to creating original video games, apps, and websites.
-Check out the website to look over our catalog and sign up to get a FREE trial.
+If you’ve been reading this article with your child in mind, then you may be interested in signing them up for a coding class.
+BYJU’S FutureSchool offers courses in coding, math, and music, with more on the way, and your child can schedule a live 1:1 session with a dedicated instructor.
+Check out the website to look over our catalog or sign up to get a FREE trial.